A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Introduction

 \section{Introduction}

-The simple exclusion process (SEP) on the lattice $\mathbb{Z}^d$ with a driven tagged particle can be described as: a collection of red particles and a tagged green particle perform continuous random walks on $\mathbb{Z}^d$ with an exclusion rule.
+The symmetric exclusion process (SEP) on the lattice $\mathbb{Z}^d$ with a driven tagged particle can be described as: a collection of red particles and a tagged green particle performing continuous random walks on $\mathbb{Z}^d$ with an exclusion rule.
 There is at most one particle at each site.
-Particles have independent exponential clocks: the rate for a red particle is $\lambda=\sum_z p(z)$, and the rate for the tagged particle is $\beta=\sum_z q(z)$.
+Particles have independent exponential clocks: the rate for a red particle is $\lambda=\sum_z p(z)$ and for the tagged particle is $\beta=\sum_z q(z)$.
 When its clock rings, a particle at site $x$ jumps to a vacant site $x+z$ with probability $\frac{p(z)}{\lambda}$ or $\frac{q(z)}{\beta}$ depending on its color, and the jump is suppressed if the site $x+z$ is occupied.
-When the jump rate $p(\cdot)$ is symmetric, that is $p(z)=p(-z)$, we say this is a symmetric simple exclusion process (SSEP).
-The removal rule is that a red particle is removed once it jumps to the left of the tagged particle.
-In this paper, we would like to study the long term behavior of the displacement $X_t$ of the tagged particle.
+The word "symmetric" stands for the case when $p(z)=p(-z)$ for all $z$.
+When $q(\cdot)$ is different from $p(\cdot)$, we say the tagged particle is a driven particle.
+In this article, we add a removal rule that red particles are removed once they jumps to the left of the tagged particle.
+We will denote by $X_t$ the displacement $X_t$ of the tagged particle, and study the long term behavior of $X_t$.

-The SSEP with a tagged particle without removal rules has been intensively studied, espcially for the case when $p(\cdot)=q(\cdot)$.
-It is well known that the environment process $\xi_t$ viewed from the tagged particle is a Markov process.
-The Bernouli measures $\mu_\rho$ with parameters $\rho$ ($0\leq\rho\leq 1$) are the reversible and ergodic measures for the environment process.
-For details, see Chapter III.4 \cite{Li}.
-When $d=1$, $p(\cdot), q(\cdot)$ are nearest-nieghbor, Arratia \cite{Ar} showed the displacement of the tagged particle follows a central limit theorem with an unusual scale $t^{1/4}$ starting from a Bernoulli initial measure $\mu_\rho$.
-In their seminal paper, Kipnis and Varadhan \cite{KV} showed a central limit theorem for the displacement $X_t$ in the other general cases when $d\geq 1$ and when $d=1$ with non-nearest-neighbor $p(\cdot), q(\cdot)$.
-The method they used is to study the additive functionals of reversible Markov processes, and it has also been extended to asymmetric models, such as the mean-zero asymmetric case by Varadhan \cite{Va}, and the asymmetric case in dimension $d\geq 3$ by Sethuraman, Varadhan and Yau \cite{SVY}.